sourasishchakraborty/task2/README.md

 # task2

-## Design a online shopping webpage using HTML
+## Design an online shopping webpage using HTML